algorand/conduit/conduit/plugins/importers/algod/README.md

 ### Automatic Fast Catchup

-If an admin API token and catchpoint are set, the plugin will automatically run fast catchup on startup if the node is behind the current pipeline round.
+If an admin API token and Auto (or a catchpoint label) are set, the plugin will automatically run fast catchup on startup if the node is behind the current pipeline round.

 ### Follower Node Orchestration